 Our Board of Directors has four committees composed entirely of independent directors: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
 Information about each of these committees is provided below.
-The board also has an Executive Committee that may exercise all powers of the Board of Directors in the management of our business and affairs, except for those powers expressly reserve to the board under Delaware law or otherwise limited by the Board of Directors.
+The board also has an Executive Committee that may exercise all powers of the Board of Directors in the management of our business and affairs, except for those powers expressly reserved to the board under Delaware law or otherwise limited by the Board of Directors.
 David Abney is the chair of the Executive Committee.
 Scott Davis and William Johnson also serve on the Executive Committee.
 The Executive Committee held no meetings during 2015.
 Each member of our board's committees, other than the Executive Committee, meets the NYSE director independence requirements.

-Audit Committee (1) Compensation Committee (2) Nominating and Corporate Governance Committee Risk Committee Carol Tomé, Chair Ann Livermore, Chair William Johnson, Chair Rodney Adkins, Chair Michael Burns Rodney Adkins Clark Randt, Jr. Candace Kendle Candace Kendle Clark Randt, Jr. John Stankey Ann Livermore Rudy Markham Kevin Warsh Kevin Warsh John Stankey Meetings in 2015: 9 Meetings in 2015: 6 Meetings in 2015: 4 Meetings in 2015: 3 Primary Responsibilities Primary Responsibilities Primary Responsibilities Primary Responsibilities Assisting the board in discharging its responsibility relating to our accounting, reporting and financial practices Assisting the board in discharging its responsibilities with respect to compensation of our executive officers Considering recommendations from the Chief Executive Officer and others regarding succession planning Overseeing management's identification and evaluation of enterprise risks Overseeing our accounting and financial reporting processes Reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Officer Assisting the board in identifying and screening qualified director candidates, including shareowner nominees Overseeing and reviewing with management the Company's risk governance framework Overseeing the integrity of our financial statements, our systems of disclosure controls and internal controls and our compliance with legal and regulatory requirements Evaluating the Chief Executive Officer's performance and establishing the total compensation for the Chief Executive Officer based on this evaluation Recommending candidates for election or reelection to the board or to fill vacancies on the board Aiding in attracting gualified candidates to Overseeing the Company's risk identification, risk tolerance, risk assessment and management practices for strategic enterprise risks facing the Company Overseeing the performance of our internal audit function Reviewing and approving the compensation of other executive officers, including equity awards Recommending corporate governance Reviewing approaches to risk assessment and mitigation strategies in coordination with the board and other board committees Overseeing the engagement and performance of our independent accountants Overseeing the evaluation of risk associated with the Company's total compensation principles, including the structure, composition and functioning of the board and all board committees, the delegation of Communicating with the Audit Committee as necessary and appropriate to enable the Discussing with management policies with respect to financial risk assessment Strategy and compensation programs Overseeing any outside consultants retained to advise the Committee authority to subcommittees, board oversight of management actions and reporting duties of management Audit Committee to perform its statutory, regulatory, and other responsibilities with respect to oversight of risk assessment and risk management Recommending to the board the compensation to be paid to non- management directors
+Audit Committee (1) Compensation Committee (2) Nominating and Corporate Governance Committee Risk Committee Carol Tomé, Chair Michael Burns Candace Kendle Rudy Markham Ann Livermore, Chair Rodney Adkins Clark Randt, Jr. Kevin Warsh William Johnson, Chair Clark Randt, Jr. John Stankey Kevin Warsh Rodney Adkins, Chair Candace Kendle Ann Livermore John Stankey Meetings in 2015: 9 Meetings in 2015: 6 Meetings in 2015: 4 Meetings in 2015: 3 Primary Responsibilities Primary Responsibilities Primary Responsibilities Primary Responsibilities Assisting the board in discharging its responsibility relating to our accounting, reporting and financial practices Overseeing our accounting and financial reporting processes Overseeing the integrity of our financial statements, our systems of disclosure controls and internal controls and our compliance with legal and regulatory requirements Overseeing the performance of our internal audit function Overseeing the engagement and performance of our independent accountants Discussing with management policies with respect to financial risk assessment Assisting the board in discharging its responsibilities with respect to compensation of our executive officers Reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Officer Evaluating the Chief Executive Officer's performance and establishing the total compensation for the Chief Executive Officer based on this evaluation Reviewing and approving the compensation of other executive officer based on the evaluation Considering recommendations from the Chief Executive Officer and others regarding succession planning Assisting the board in identifying and screening qualified director candidates, including shareowner nominees Recommending candidates for election or reelection to the board or to fill vacancies on the board Aiding in attracting qualified candidates to serve on the board Recommending corporate governance principles, including the structure, composition and functioning of the board and all board committees, the delegation of authority to subcommittees, board oversight of management actions and reporting duties of management Overseeing management's identification and evaluation of enterprise risks Overseeing and reviewing with management the Company's risk governance framework Overseeing the Company's risk identification, risk tolerance, risk assessment and management practices for strategic enterprise risks facing the Company Reviewing approaches to risk assessment and mitigation strategies in coordination with the board and other board committees Communicating with the Audit Committee as necessary and appropriate to enable the Audit Committee to perform its statutory, regulatory, and other responsibilities with respect to oversight of risk assessment and risk